 And the same thing goes with Stephen Colbert.

-And and there's all these other attempts to get others off the air.
+And there's all these other attempts to get others off the air.

 I don't want to silence anybody's voice because I believe in freedom of speech.

-Except depending on where you might Work and and what the political agenda of the place you might work for.
+It just doesn't really truly work anymore, except depending on where you might work and what the political agenda of the place you might work for.

 Like I'll give you one example.

-And the few people that they did have on the air that were conservative, it was always, you know, eight to one during those campaign season debates, and and everybody would turn to you know the one conservative, and it would be like six-on-one, five on one, three-on-one, whatever it happened to be on that particular day, moment, or time.
+And the few people that they did have on the air that were conservative, it was always, you know, eight to one during those campaign season debates, and everybody would turn to the one conservative, and it would be like six on one, five on one, three on one, whatever it happened to be on that particular day, moment, or time.

 And it's like it doesn't matter how bizarre, how awful what the left says is always tolerable.